r00t-tsai/PyPTY/README.md

 ---

 #### SECURITY LIMITATIONS:
 * This library gives the website user raw access to a shell (/bin/bash).
 Run this inside a Docker container or a Sandbox to prevent the user from deleting files on your host server.
+You don't want people to `sudo rm -rf /` your host machine.

 # Built-in commands
 | Command | Description |